DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The goal is not to demonize the thinking mind or the ego.
 These are necessary tools.
 The goal is to recognize when the tool has been mistaken for the user.
 By applying these litmus tests, you can begin to develop a more refined discernment, moving from the flat, conceptual map of presence into the rich, vibrant, and living territory of awareness itself.

+# Chapter 19: Sarah Interlude 2

-# Chapter 19: Sarah's Journey: The Quantum Moment
+### Chapter 19: Sarah's Journey: The Quantum Moment

 *Six weeks into her consciousness experiments...*